nxthongbk/MangOH_LittlevGL/README.md

-# linux_frame_buffer
-LittlevGL configured to work with /dev/fb0 on Linux
+# Integrate with littlevGL on mangOH